AAU Lecturer Experiences the Beauties of Norway First-Hand

 Alongside the foregoing, media and journalism students can participate in specialized visual art and creativity workshops and work in a variety of media, including wood, clay, textiles, drawing, and painting.

 The main gathering point for international students is Pangaia, a hub intended to provide its members with a home away from home.
-Here, students can sign up for events, socialize, relax, and participate in activities such as international nights, karaoke, day tours, hiking, and movie nights.
+Here, students can sign up for events, socialize, relax, and participate in activities such as karaoke, day tours, hiking, and movie nights.

 Foustková said the cafeteria offers varied and flavoursome cuisine at student-friendly prices surprisingly consistent with those found in Prague.
 And within the same building, there is a concert hall serving as the venue for events including concerts, open mic nights, live sports broadcasts, and cultural programs.

-Through its student organizations, the university college also offers a number of outdoor and sporting activities such as mountain hiking, surfing, cabin trips, handball, indoor football, hockey, volleyball, and badminton.
+Through its student organizations, the university college also offers a number of outdoor and sporting activities such as mountain hiking, surfing, handball, indoor football, hockey, volleyball, and badminton.
 Opportunities within the University College Choir and Symphony Orchestra are also available to students, in addition to KRIK and VOKS, Christian groups focused on physical education and student integration, respectively.

 Volda also plays host to Norway’s oldest and largest annual documentary film festival, which attracts participants from across the country and beyond, while the school’s animation department organizes the annual Animation Festival, featuring workshops, world premieres, and noteworthy guest speakers.
 Each winter, Volda, which has its own ski slope, also serves as the setting for the X2 Extreme Sports Festival.